Neboer/DNS2HostsSyncer/README.md

 10.0.0.2 other.records

 ```
 D2fs will only focus on the lines between two delimiters `#d2hs_delimiter`.
 It will check if the returned records are the same as the lines between delimiters.
 If not, or if the d2hs_delimiter does not exist, d2hs will update its content or create delimiters in this file.
-The sequence of the lines has nothing to do with this check -- they are sorted before comparation.
+The sequence of the lines has nothing to do with this check -- they are sorted before comparison.

 ## Notes
 - Ensure that the API key provided has the necessary permissions to access the required zones on the PowerDNS server.